-How to Reduce Colors in a Cross Stitch Pattern (Without Ruining It)
+How to Reduce Colors in a Cross Stitch Pattern (3 Methods)

 You don't need all 47 colors from your photo conversion.
 Learn which colors to cut, which to keep, and how to simplify patterns without losing quality.

 You converted a photo, and now you're staring at a pattern with 47 thread colors.
-Your heart sinks.
 That's 47 skeins to buy, 47 needles to thread, and 47 opportunities to grab the wrong color at 11pm.
+The good news: most of those extra colors appear in fewer than 20 stitches — your eyes won't register them in the finished piece.
+Here's how to cut the excess without losing what matters.

 Why fewer colors often means a better pattern